 "AFFO" is a non-IFRS measure of economic earnings operating performance widely used in the real estate industry to assess an entity's distribution capacity from earnings.
 The REIT calculates AFFO in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.
-AFFO is calculated as FFO subject to certain adjustments, to remove the impact of: (i) any adjustments resulting from recognizing property rental revenues or expenses (including ground lease rental payments for Q2 2019 and YTD 2019) on a straight-line basis; and (ii) capital expenditures.
-Beginning in Q1 2019 the REIT adopted a capital expenditure reserve of 0.5% of base rent in the AFFO calculation, which is used as a factor in evaluating the AFFO payout ratio.
+AFFO is calculated as FFO subject to certain adjustments, to remove the impact of: (i) any adjustments resulting from recognizing property rental revenues or expenses (including ground lease rental payments for Q3 2019 and YTD 2019) on a straight-line basis; and (ii) capital expenditures.
+Beginning in the first quarter of 2019 ("Q1 2019), the REIT adopted a capital expenditure reserve of 0.5% of base rent in the AFFO calculation.
 To date the REIT has not incurred capital expenditure costs.
 The capital expenditure reserve is based on management's best estimate of cost that the REIT may incur, related to the sustaining/maintaining of the existing leased area.